-A formal report on one of the experiments performed during the course of the semester is required and is to be submitted according to the schedule in the syllabus.
+A formal report on the second experiment is required and is to be submitted according to the schedule in the syllabus.
 The format of the formal report is given in the laboratory manual and on Blackboard.

 ORAL PRESENTATION:

 Each student is required to give a 12-minute presentation on an experiment.
 The talks will be followed by questions from students, the instructors and TA